flatcar/flatcar-demos/CAPZ-sysext/README.md

 This demo is divided into three sections:
 * Automated, scripted set-up of a ClusterAPI worker cluster on Azure, including live in-place updates
 * Full manual walk-through of setting up [Cluster API Azure using Flatcar sysext template](#manual-cluster-api-azure-using-flatcar-sysext-template)
-* Full manual walk-through of setting up Cluster API Azure using AKS (mixing Ubuntu and Flatcar nodes)
+* Full manual walk-through of setting up Cluster API Azure using AKS (mixing Ubuntu and Flatcar nodes) (TBD)

 ## Automated set-up of a Cluster API demo cluster on Azure